jarleven/CUDA-OpenCV/CUDA102-OpenCV420/ffmpeg.md

-### For ease of use a few shell variables have been deined, edit according to your needs
+### For ease of use a few shell variables have been defined, edit according to your needs

 ```console
 YOUTUBEKEY=1ab-2cd-3fgh-4ijk